 How much could you save?

-Although a Mild Hybrid vehicle has two sources of power ‐ a conventional engine and a small electric motor ‐ the electric motor does not power your car and you will not be able to drive on electric miles.
-Instead, the electric motor is used to assist on board appliances and electronics to improve efficiency.
+Although a Mild Hybrid vehicle has two sources of power ‐ a conventional engine and a small electric motor ‐ the electric motor does not power your car and you will not be able to drive on electricity alone.
+Instead, the electric motor is used to assist onboard appliances and electronics to improve efficiency.

-A Plug-In Hybrid or PHEV also fuses a conventional engine with an electric motor but this time with a much higher voltage battery.
-This allows your PHEV to travel on pure electric miles for longer distances (up to 30 miles).
-Once your electric miles run out, your car will continue to work as a Hybrid car until it is plugged in to a charging station to recover up to 30 electric miles.
+A Plug-In Hybrid or PHEV also fuses a conventional engine with an electric motor.
+But this time with a much higher voltage battery.
+This allows your PHEV to travel on pure electric miles for longer distances.
+Once your electric miles run out, your car will continue to work as a hybrid until it is plugged into a charging station.

-An all-electric vehicle, also commonly an EV, will run solely on electric power.
-It is the only type of electric car that is 100% emissions-free and offers electric driving range in the hundreds – the Nissan LEAF e+ provides 239 miles of electric power whilst the normal Nissan LEAF still impresses with 168 miles.
-Once your miles run out, you can charge your EV using a 230V power socket at home, a wallbox or a public charging station.
+An all-electric vehicle will run solely on electric power.
+It is the only type of electric car that is 100% emission-free and offers an electric-only driving range of hundreds of miles.
+Once your electrical battery runs out, you can charge your EV using a 230V power socket at home, a wallbox or a public charging station.

-You can have up to 75% of your at-home charging station covered thanks to the Electric Vehicle Homecharge Scheme.
+Save money on your home charging station with the Electric Vehicle Homecharge Scheme.

-Due to the fact that electric cars are made up of fewer parts, you can expect simpler and cheaper servicing costs.
+Electric cars are made of fewer parts, so you can expect simpler and cheaper servicing.

-Electric cars are also exempt from congestion and toll charges in low-emission zones which are becoming more and more popular around the UK.
+Electric cars are exempt from congestion and toll charges in low-emission zones.

-Running costs are remarkably lower for electric cars.
-For example, you can charge your electric car to 100% battery (equivalent to a full tank) for as little as £3.
+Running costs are lower for electric cars and you can fully charge your car for as little as £3.

 Some cities in the UK also offer discounted or free parking rates for electric vehicles.